Yuri-Nassar/mat-clus-analysis-demo/README.md

 You can use this tool in Colab (recommend) or locally.
 The tool will start after the nootebook finish its execution.
-Remeber to install the requeriments to run locally the application.
+Remeber to install the requirements to run locally the application.